Marchowes/pyProm/README.md

 Download zip from github, or clone.
-Go to extraction directory and run `pip install -e .` This will work with Python 2.7 and 3.4+
+Go to extraction directory and run `pip install -e .` This will work with Python 3.4+
-GDAL doesnt work in Python3, so ADFLoader (DEM) wont work.
-Want to analyze DEM data? use Python 2.7 instead.

 Trouble Getting GDAL installed?
 -------------------------------